Ultra-Proxy/Nebula-work-on-dis--1/README.md

 Coded by Jamal jackson.
 Tweaked to perfection by Eld

-links are deployed by anonymous
+links are deployed by anonymous and eld

+this is paid by eld lol. jamal is a brokie dev (so pls give him money or food)

 How did we make this you say?
 "Get better lol"